I’ve visited dozens of great breweries in New York, but few have impressed me as much as Beer Tree Brew Co.

 Despite their general lack of diversity in beer style, this is easily among my favorite breweries in New York.
 In fact, after multiple visits here, I can say honestly that I don’t know that I’ve ever been to another brewery, in New York or elsewhere, that does IPAs better than Beer Tree.

 Even my wife, who typically doesn’t enjoy IPAs, thought that the beers here were fantastic.

 All that being said, just because beer tree does IPAs extremely well, they do typically have a few other styles of beer on draft.

 During one of my visits, I had a chance to try their Campfire Tales Stout, which was an imperial milk stout with chocolate, graham crackers, and marshmallows.
 This was honestly one of the best stouts I’ve ever had in my life.
-In fact, the only real competition in my mind is a similar stout from Fifth Hammer Brewing in Queens and Other Half Brewing in the Finger Lakes and NYC.
+In fact, the only real competition in my mind are the stouts from Fifth Hammer Brewing in Queens and Other Half Brewing in the Finger Lakes and NYC.

 Because their beers are so good and offer a lot of range, even though they are primarily IPAs, I definitely recommend getting a flight of four beers when you first arrive to let you try several of their great beers.

 In addition to some pretty incredible beers, you can also get some great food here.

 Fox and Farmer is a food truck that is permanently parked at Beer Tree.
 While it is a different business from the brewery, it’s always on-site to offer tasty food.